dromorongit/Nedhub/service_button_enhancement_summary.md

 - **Transform Effects**: Subtle scale, translate, and rotation animations
 - **Color Transitions**: Smooth color changes that match brand theme

+## **FIXED: Dropdown Functionality Issue**

+### Problem Identified
+The dropdown was not functioning properly on pages other than the services page.
+When users clicked the Services button on the homepage, it would redirect to the services page instead of showing the dropdown menu.

+### Root Cause
+The JavaScript code had logic that only allowed the dropdown to work on the services page:
+- If NOT on services page → Redirect to services.html
+- If ON services page → Toggle dropdown

+### Solution Implemented
+Modified the dropdown functionality to work on ALL pages:

+1. **Removed Page-Specific Logic**: Eliminated the redirect behavior
+2. **Enhanced Event Handling**: Added proper `preventDefault()` and `stopPropagation()`
+3. **Improved Accessibility**: Added escape key support and focus management
+4. **Added Hover Support**: Optional hover functionality for desktop users
+5. **Better Event Management**: Prevented event bubbling and improved click handling

+### Files Updated
+- `js/navigation.js`: Main navigation script
+- `js/nav.js`: Compiled JavaScript version
+- `js/nav.ts`: TypeScript source file

+### Result
+Now the Services dropdown works consistently across all pages:
+- **Homepage**: Shows dropdown menu when clicked
+- **About Page**: Shows dropdown menu when clicked
+- **Contact Page**: Shows dropdown menu when clicked
+- **Services Page**: Shows dropdown menu when clicked

 ## Technical Implementation

 ### CSS Changes